GetLightBite/StriveSDK_iOS/README.md

 Follow along with your own project, or use the Tutorial project we've setup (more info below).

-## Installation
+## 0 Installation

-1. Clone this repo to download the framework file, alongside demo and tutorial Xcode projects:
+i) Clone this repo to download the framework file, alongside demo and tutorial Xcode projects:

 ```bash
 git clone https://github.com/GetLightBite/StriveSDK_iOS.git